-The London Festival of Architecture (LFA) and Architecture LGBT+ have launched a design competition for a ‘Pride Pop Up’ in the gardens of St Anne’s Church in Soho, to coincide with Pride in London in September.
+The LFA and Architecture LGBT+ have launched a design competition for a ‘Pride Pop Up’ in the gardens of St Anne’s Church in Soho, to coincide with Pride in London in September.
 The pop up is being organised with official partners Westminster Council, the RIBA, St Anne’s Church and Soho Live Festival.

 Architecture students, recent graduates, emerging practices as well as representatives from more established practices across London are invited to submit a design proposal for a pop up to represent LGBT+ architects and their contribution to architecture past and present.
 The pop-up installation will celebrate and demonstrate diversity and pride, while also showcasing the role design can play within our public realm.
 For the winning team, this is an opportunity to participate in a unique project, showcase design talent to a huge public audience, and support efforts to promote equality and diversity across the built environment professions.